WP-for-Church/Sermon-Manager/readme.txt

 = 2.6 =
 * Fix PHP warning regarding sorting
 * Fix Taxonomy images not working on initial plugin install (and sometimes for existing ones as well - needs plugin re-activation)
+* Fix space character is being URL encoded twice
 * Add more filters to the shortcode
-* Fix space character is being URL encoded twice
+* Add back Sermon dates

 = 2.5.2 =
 * Change preacher slugs as well when changing preacher label in settings